Affiliate links on Android Authority may earn us a commission. Learn more.

 - Actual sleep time: The amount of sleep when interruptions and awake spells are subtracted.

-- Calories burnt: The energy your body requires during sleep is measured in kcal.
+- Calories burnt: Your body’s energy consumption during sleep measured in kcal.

-Interestingly, unlike Fitbit, Samsung doesn’t attach a descriptor to the number provided.
+Interestingly, Samsung doesn’t attach a descriptor to the number provided, unlike Fitbit.
 This makes it pretty tough to decipher if your score is good, average, or terrible.
 However, it does provide the average for your given age group.

 Sleep chart and sleep stages